comododragon/cirith-fpga/README.md

 ## Quick Hands-on

-Below is a quick tutorial to get you going, using `lbm_small` kernel, source `zcu104`:
+Below is a quick tutorial to get you going, using `sgemm` kernel, source `zcu104`:

 1. Set-up your environment according to [Preparation](#preparation);
 1. Open a terminal, cd to the folder where you assembled the `cirith` repository;